antbuddy-share/tcpman/README.md

 # Introduce

-tcpdump server in your local
+tcpdump server in your local.
+The tcpman will run tcp in target server and save to local file in your machine

+# Usage
+`tcpman SERVER-TARGET LOCALFILETOSAVE`

 # Setup